HadrienG2/subwoofer/README.md

 cargo bench --features measure -- f32
 ```

-You can remove some operations that are unaffected by subnormals from the
+You can also remove some operations that are unaffected by subnormals from the
-benchmark using the same technique, but be sure to check out the "Analyzing the
+benchmarked set using the same technique, but be sure to check out the
-output" section of this README first: you may actually need to measure the
+"Analyzing the output" section below first: you may actually need to measure the
-performance of some operations in order to analyze the performance of other
+performance of some unaffected operations in order to precisely analyze the
-operations later on.
+performance of affected operations later on.

 ---

-If on the other hand you only have temporary access to the target hardware, you
+If you only have temporary access to the target hardware, you can alternatively
-can alternatively go for the opposite approach of measuring everything that can
+go for the opposite approach of measuring everything that can possibly be
-possibly be measured, to accumulate as much data as possible for later analysis.
+measured, to accumulate as much data as possible for later analysis.
+This can be
-This can be done, at the expense of an enormous increase of compilation and
+done, at the expense of an enormous increase of compilation and execution time
-execution time (the benchmark will take several days to run), by enabling all
+(the benchmark will take several days to run), by enabling all the cargo
-the cargo features at once:
+features at once:

 ```bash
 cargo bench --all-features